BMW F 76: Drive construction

-The engines used were single-cylinder four-stroke OHV engines that were derived from the motorcycle engines of the BMW R 2 and BMW R 4.
+The engines used were single-cylinder four-stroke OHV engines that were derived from the BMW R 2 and BMW R 4 motorcycles.

 There were at least two variants for engine cooling: a simple solution with a V-belt-driven, four-bladed fan in front of the cylinder, which was only seen on the test vehicles, and a more elaborate design with impeller on the front crankshaft stub and air baffles for cooling air, which was also described in the manuals and spare parts lists.

-The engine was mated with a three-speed gearbox with reverse gear and a propeller shaft to the rear wheel.
+The engine was mated with a three-speed gearbox that contained a reverse gear and a propeller shaft to the rear wheel.

 Chassis

 The tricycle had only one single driven rear wheel and two steerable front wheels.

 The rigid front axle was suspended by two longitudinally mounted leaf springs.

 The rear wheel had a single control arm and a leaf spring, aligned longitudinally to the prop shaft.

 BMW used this groundbreaking design principle again for their 1980's BMW R 80 G/S motorcycles.